 In a Dragon Ball episode, Goku interrupts Master Roshi while he's on the toilet.
 In the Italian dub, it was changed into interrupting him while he's taking a shower... but we still hear the toilet flush, then see Roshi opening the door while putting his pants up and Goku covering his nose for the smell.

 A surprisingly well-done example of Bowdlerization is School Rumble, when depictions of underage drinking in the manga were removed in the anime.
 The lost gags were replaced with new ones that generally worked just as well and were not at all awkward, so unless you'd already read the manga, you'd have no idea any "censorship" occurred at all.

 An interesting example from the Arabic dub of Digimon Adventure: to get past some extremely strict media regulations, the concept of Digivolving does not exist for this dub.
 Instead, the higher forms of the basic Digimon are their older siblings.

-A similar thing was done with the Latin American Spanish dub of Sailor Moon.
+A similar thing was done with the Italian dub of Sailor Moon.
 In the fifth season, Sailor Stars, there are the Sailor Starlights - women who disguised themselves as men on earth and revert to their female form when transformed.
 Since Seiya has a crush on Usagi throughout the season and to prevent a Uranus-Neptune thing again, they turned the Three Lights into real men who call their sisters from their homeplanet to take their place in battle.
 This actually got the series banned in Italy for just over a decade when the Italian localization infamously tried the exact same thing in an epic overreaction to an inadvisable remark by a local "psychiatrist" about "Sailor Moon [making] little boys gay".